 - One of the instant ways to find out the tentative period for migration is: You can log in to your Google Analytics.
 Select a date range of one year back.
-Click on the option of view data by week.
+Click on the option to view data by week.
 The screen will show the busy and the quiet periods of your store.

 - The data will show the insights of the quiet period.
-Understand the date range in depth and then decide on a good time for migration.
+Understand the date range in-depth and then decide on a good time for migration.

 Know your criteria and set the standards: